 c) Campaign creation & deployment

 For the website visitors the subscription prompt is served and those who click on the “Allow subscription prompt”, will be added to the web push subscriber base.
-As the user opts in, the vital information required to send push notifications to that specific user ( say Browser ID) is collected and stored on cmercury’s secure servers.
+As the user opts in, vital information is required to send push notifications to that specific user.
+Browser ID is collected and stored on cmercury’s secure servers.

-Next step is campaign creation and deployment.
-Web push notifications will be delivered if the user is on the browser or else it will be delivered once the user opens up the browser.
-The marketer can also set a shelf-life for each web push notification in cmercury.
+The next step is campaign creation and deployment.
+Web push notifications will be delivered if the user is on the browser or else they will be delivered once the user opens up the browser.
+The marketer can also set a shelf-life for each web push notification on a website.

 3. Do all browsers support Web Push Notifications?

-Web push notification works with major service worker supported browsers such as Microsoft Edge, Google Chrome, Opera, Mozilla Firefox and Safari ( only with MacOS).
+Web push notification works with major browsers such as Microsoft Edge, Google Chrome, Opera, Mozilla Firefox and Safari (only with macOS).